openstax/jobba/README.md

 ### Operations on Queries

 When you have a query you can run the following methods on it.
+The most common method to call is `all`, which returns a `Statuses` object (see below for more on this).

-These act like what you'd expect for a Ruby array.
+Many of the other operations act like what you'd expect for a Ruby array:

 * `first`
 * `any?`